The end of the click-slave era.

 Most websites still follow the same 2005-era formula: pages, menus, clicks, forms, and funnels.
 They demand you learn their specific hierarchy just to find a single answer.
 While today’s sites look better and work faster, they continue to expect people to adapt to how machines work, rather than the other way around.

 The shift we’re seeing isn’t just “AI search.”
-It’s the total collapse of the traditional UI as we know it.
+It could be the end of the traditional UI as we know it.

 While AI has become an interface layer added to platforms and websites.
 New web solutions are being built from the ground up.
 UI still remains, but AI better connects what people want with how information is organised.
-Instead of searching, filtering, and comparing, users simply ask, refine, and check.
+Instead of searching, filtering and comparing, users simply ask.
 On your site, AI could complete tasks, support natural-language search and enable rapid interactions.

 The new mandate for your team